software-mansion/react-native-gesture-handler/docs/docs/handler-pan.md

 > This method is deprecated but supported for backward compatibility.
 Instead of using `maxDeltaX={N}` you can do `failOffsetX={[-N, N]}`.

-When the finger travels the given distance expressed in points along X axis and handler hasn't yet [activated](state.md#active) it will fail recognizing the gesture.
+When the finger travels the given distance expressed in points along X-axis and handler hasn't yet [activated](state.md#active) it will fail recognizing the gesture.

 ### `maxDeltaY`